COLAB2/midca/README.md

    Make sure to `source .env/bin/activate` whenever you open a new terminal to run MIDCA.
 If you are running MIDCA from PyCharm it should automatically detect the environment and use that version of python.

-1. To install MIDCA, run the setup.py file in this folder using python 2.7.
+1. To install MIDCA, run the setup.py file:

     ```
     python setup.py install
     ```

-    If you will be making changes to MIDCA's code, use the `develop` option, like the following (assuming 2.7 is your default python).
+    If you will be making changes to MIDCA's code, use the `develop` option, like the following:

      ```
     python setup.py develop